-The proposed changes put the determination of IR35 status into the hands of the Public Sector Body, rather than the hands of the contractor, as it was previously.
+The determination of IR35 status has now been transferred into the hands of the Public Sector Body, rather than the hands of the contractor, as it was previously.
 The new policy was confirmed in the November 2016 Autumn Statement, and was more draconian than had been anticipated.
 In addition to moving status determination to the hands of the engager, the 5% allowance was also removed.
 It was announced that, should IR35 apply, then employment taxes would be withheld by the party closest to the worker (usually a recruitment agent) and a net payment made to the PSC.

 The definition of IR35 itself has not changed in respect to the announcement, at this time the determination of employment status, and therefore IR35, continues to rest on old case law - Ready Mixed Concrete (1968).
 A new online tool is also being developed to assist Public Sector Bodies in making an assessment of IR35 status for their workers – this will follow the judgement of this case.

 There has been a lot of speculation around what the new policy will mean for those contracting in the public sector, most of which has been brought about by the lack of detailed information that has been provided by the government to Public Sector Bodies, recruitment agents and accountants.
 A lot of industry commentary does assume the worst.
 However, there is no provision in the legislation to suggest that all Public Sector contracts will automatically be IR35 caught.